 Cash Settlement Time at Charles Schwab

-You may have noticed that when you buy or sell securities at Charles Schwab, there is something known as a settlement date.
-The settlement date applies to securities that you buy or sell, and it plays a role in different types of brokerage accounts: i.e., cash and IRA accounts.
+You may have noticed that when you buy or sell investments at Charles Schwab, there is something called a settlement date.
+The settlement date matters for securities you buy or sell, and it is important for different types of brokerage accounts, like cash and IRA accounts.

-It is important to know what trade settlement is, how it affects you as an investor, and how settlement times impact your investment planning.
+It is important to understand what trade settlement is, how it affects you as an investor, and how settlement times can impact your investment plans.

-Keep reading to learn what you need to know about trade settlement at Charles Schwab.
+Keep reading to find out what you need to know about trade settlement at Charles Schwab.

 How Long Does it Take to Settle Funds at Charles Schwab?

 It takes one business day to settle cash from stock trades at Charles Schwab.
-One day is also
+It also takes one business day for options trades to settle.

 Open Charles Schwab Account